guoquanwei/alloter/README.md

 Alloter is a concurrent toolkit to help execute functions concurrently in an efficient and safe way.
 * It supports concurrency limits.
+* It supports recovery goroutine's panic.
 * It supports specifying the overall timeout to avoid blocking.
-* It supports the recovery of underlying goroutines.
 * It supports the use of goroutines pool(invoke [ants/v2](https://github.com/panjf2000/ants)).
 * It supports context passing; listen ctx.Done(), will return.
 * It supports ending other tasks when an error occurs.